connu/ParMeddon/README.md

 2. Frameworks and Libraries used to make the project

-I used Flask for the application, and SQLalchemy for the database.
+I used Flask for the backend, and SQLalchemy for the database.
 JavaScript to detect when a task has been deleted and which task.
 Plain CSS and HTML for the webpages.

 3. How to use